Conformal field theory on the plane: Liouville theory

 \subsection{Definition and spectrum}

-We assume \begin{enumerate} \item that Liouville theory is a family of conformal field theories, parametrized by the central charge $c\in\mathbb{C}$; \item that each theory has a continuous spectrum, where representations of the symmetry algebra $\mathfrak{V}\times\overline{\mathfrak{V}}$ have multiplicities zero or one; \item that Liouville theory with $c>1$ is unitary; \item and that correlation functions are smooth as functions of $c$ and of the conformal dimensions of the fields, in a sense which we will make more precise. \end{enumerate} Since the spectrum is continuous, it must involve Verma modules -- the other type of highest-weight representations, degenerate representations, form a discrete set.
-From Section \ref{secuni}, we know that unitary Verma modules exist only if $c\geq 1$.
-So we can assume unitarity only if $c\geq 1$, and to avoid subtleties due to the existence of degenerate representations with positive dimensions for $c=1$, we actually assume unitarity only if $c>1$.
+We want to define \textbf{Liouville theory} as the simplest possible nontrivial theory with a continuous spectrum.
+More specifically, we assume \begin{enumerate} \item that Liouville theory is a family of conformal field theories, parametrized by the central charge $c\in\mathbb{C}$; \item that each theory has a continuous spectrum, where representations of the symmetry algebra $\mathfrak{V}\times\overline{\mathfrak{V}}$ have multiplicities zero or one; \item and that correlation functions are meromorphic functions of the coupling constant and of the fields' momentums. \end{enumerate} Let us first show that these assumptions determine the spectrum of Liouville theory.

-When deriving the fusion rules \eqref{rtv} involving degenerate fields, we have seen that the natural parameters are not the conformal dimension $\Delta$ and the central charge $c$ -- rather, the momentum $\alpha$ \eqref{daq} and the Liouville coupling constant $b$ \eqref{cqb}.
-We assume that correlation functions are analytic as functions of $\alpha$ and $b$, with possibly poles, but no branch cuts.
-We will however see that analyticity in $b$ breaks down on the $c\leq 1$ line.